bitovi/academy/src/ngrx/10-test-redirect-effects/test-redirect-effects.md

 ## Overview

-1. Verify navigate to dashboard page occurs when `LoginActions.loginSuccess` Action dispatches.
+1. Verify navigation to the dashboard page occurs when `LoginActions.loginSuccess` Action dispatches.

-2. Verify navigate to login page occurs when `LoginActions.logoutSuccess` Action dispatches.
+2. Verify navigation to the login page occurs when `LoginActions.logoutSuccess` Action dispatches.

 ## Running Tests